Quartz14/Sales-mangement-system-for-farmers/README.md

 ### Technology used:
 PHP, HTML, CSS, MySQL

+The proj_report file contains a detailed description of the features of the product

 ### Learning
 This project helped me to understand a problem from user perspective, plan use case analysis and to ask the right questions to develop a software product.
 I was able to use the knowledge gained from Database Management System course in college and this wonderfull book on php (https://www.oreilly.com/library/view/head-first-php/9780596157739/), to integrate web applications and database management systems.